NASA puts out call for commercial lunar landers

-CAPE CANAVERAL, Florida (Reuters) - Under a new program called Lunar Catalyst, U.S. space agency NASA will provide free technical expertise, equipment, facilities and software to help selected companies develop lunar landers, officials said on Monday.
+CAPE CANAVERAL, Fla.
+Jan 27 (Reuters) - Under a new program called Lunar Catalyst, U.S. space agency NASA will provide free technical expertise, equipment, facilities and software to help selected companies develop lunar landers, officials said on Monday.

 “The intent of this initiative is to stimulate and help commercialization,” Jason Crusan, who oversees NASA’s advanced exploration programs, said during a conference call with prospective bidders on Monday.